Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Introduction

-It is standard in CS to leverage measurements with randomness, and consequently, a prominent feature of a CS result (e.g., exact recovery, error bound for approximate recovery) is the uniformity.
-In brief, a uniform result guarantees the recovery of all structured signals with a single usage of the randomness, and CS associated with a uniform guarantee can be referred to as a uniform compressive coding scheme.
-In contrast, a non-uniform result is only valid for a fixed structured signal, and basically, a new realization of the sensing matrix is required for the sensing of a new signal.
+It is standard in compressed sensing to leverage a random sensing matrix, so a recovery guarantee can be uniform or non-uniform.
+More precisely, a uniform guarantee ensures the recovery of all structured signals of interest with a single draw of the sensing ensemble, while a non-uniform guarantee is only valid for a structured signal fixed before drawing the random ensemble, with the implication that a new realization of the sensing matrix is required for sensing a new signal.
+Uniformity is a highly desired property in compressed sensing, since in applications the measurement ensemble is typically fixed and is expected to work for all signals \cite{genzel2022unified}.
+Besides, the derivation of a uniform guarantee is often significantly harder than a non-uniform one, making uniformity an interesting theoretical problem in its own right.

-It is well-known in linear CS that, the restricted isometry property (RIP) of the sensing matrix implies uniform recovery of all sparse signals (e.g., \cite{Foucart2013}).
-However, when it comes to various nonlinear CS models, uniform recovery is still eagerly pursued so far.
-For example, in the specific regime of quantization (1-bit/uniform quantization with/without dithering), or a more general single index model $y_k = f\big(\bm{x}_k^\top\bm{\theta^\star}\big)$ with possibly unknown nonlinearity $f(.)$, most representative results are non-uniform (e.g., \cite{jacques2013robust,plan2017high,plan2016generalized,thrampoulidis2020generalized,chen2022high,jacques2021importance}, or part of \cite{xu2020quantized,jung2021quantized}), see the discussions in \cite{genzel2022unified}.
-For examples of uniform recovery, we refer to \cite{plan2013one,dirksen2021non,xu2020quantized,jung2021quantized,genzel2022unified,chen2022uniform}; some of them remain (near) optimal, while others suffer from essential degradation compared to the non-uniform ones.
+A classical fact in linear compressed sensing is that the restricted isometry property (RIP) of the sensing matrix implies uniform recovery of all sparse signals (e.g., \cite{Foucart2013}), but this is not the case when it comes to nonlinear compressed sensing models, for which uniform recovery guarantees are still eagerly pursued so far.
+For instance, in the specific quantization model involving 1-bit/uniform quantization with/without dithering, or the more general single index model $y_k = f\big(\bm{x}_k^\top\bm{\theta^\star}\big)$ with possibly unknown $f(\cdot)$, most representative results are non-uniform (e.g., \cite{plan2012robust,plan2017high,plan2016generalized,thrampoulidis2020generalized,xu2020quantized,sun2022quantized}).
+We refer to \cite{plan2012robust,dirksen2021non,xu2020quantized,jung2021quantized} for concrete uniform guarantees, some of which remain (near) optimal (e.g., \cite[Sect.
+7.2{A}]{xu2020quantized}), while others suffer from essential degradation compared to the non-uniform ones (e.g., \cite[Thm.
+1.3]{plan2012robust}).
+It is worth noting the interesting recent work \cite{genzel2022unified} who provided a unified approach to uniform guarantee in a series of non-linear models, but without the aid of some non-trivial embedding result, their uniform guarantees typically exhibit a decaying rate of $O(n^{-1/4})$ that is slower than the non-uniform one of $O(n^{-1/2})$ (Section 4 therein).
+Turning back to our focus of compressed sensing from quantized heavy-tailed data, results in \cite[Sect.
+III]{chen2022high} are non-uniform, while \cite[Thm.
+1.11]{dirksen2021non} presents sharp uniform guarantee for the intractable program of hamming distance minimization under dithered 1-bit quantization.